DHCP Configuration Parameters and Settings Explained

 DHCP pool configuration mode

-Cisco routers and switches include a special configuration mode known as DHCP pool configuration mode.
-DHCP pool configuration mode allows us to create and configure DHCP pools.
-Except the command that defines the list of excluded or reserved addresses, all commands that are required to configure the DHCP server run in DHCP pool configuration mode.
+Cisco routers and switches provide a dedicated configuration mode called DHCP pool configuration mode.
+This mode is used to create and configure DHCP pools.
+Except for the command to define excluded or reserved addresses, all commands necessary for DHCP server configuration are executed in DHCP pool configuration mode.

 DHCP configuration steps